David Reinbacher: North America

-Following the end of the NL schedule, he was assigned to the Laval Rocket, the Canadiens' American Hockey League (AHL) affiliate, on 18 March 2024.
+Following the end of the NL schedule, Reinbacher was assigned to the Laval Rocket, the Canadiens' American Hockey League (AHL) affiliate, on 18 March 2024.
 He made his AHL debut thereafter on 22 March in a 3–2 overtime win versus the Belleville Senators, recording a goal.
 In eleven games with Laval, he registered two goals and three assists along with a plus–minus differential of +6.

 While competing with the Canadiens in exhibition play against the Toronto Maple Leafs on 28 September 2024, Reinbacher exited the game after a hit by Leafs defenceman Marshall Rifai.
 Days later, it was announced that he had undergone knee surgery, and would miss five-to-six months of the 2024–25 season.
-He would make his season debut with the Rocket on 19 February 2025 versus the Manitoba Moose.
+Reinbacher ultimately made his season debut with the Rocket on 19 February 2025 versus the Manitoba Moose, and appeared in 23 total games during the 2024–25 AHL season, including participating in his team's deep run to the Eastern Conference Final of the Calder Cup playoffs.

+Prior to the beginning of the 2025–26 season, Reinbacher was sidelined yet again after suffering a broken metacarpal in an exhibition game against the Leafs on 25 September 2025.
+On 31 October, he made his first AHL appearance in a game against the Rochester Americans.
+Through 57 games played with the Rocket, Reinbacher recorded five goals and 19 assists.
+After a late season injury to Canadiens defenceman Noah Dobson, he was recalled by the team and made his NHL debut on 12 April 2026 against the New York Islanders, recording his first NHL point, an assist, in a 4–1 victory.
+After appearing in the final two games of the regular season, Reinbacher remained on Montreal's roster through the first four games of the 2026 Stanley Cup playoffs, but did not see game action.
+He was then returned to Laval for the start of the 2026 Calder Cup playoffs.

 Personal life

 Reinbacher's father, Harald, is a former professional hockey player for EHC Lustenau of the Alps Hockey League (AlpsHL).
 He has one sibling, a brother named Tobias, who also plays professionally for the Pioneers Vorarlberg of the ICE Hockey League.